MohamadAtieh/WeatherNewsMvvm/README.md

 # WeatherNewsMvvm
-Simple application to illustrates MVVM with LiveData
+Sample application that illustrates MVVM with LiveData